 Certainly some folks do go overboard in their advocacy of Test-Driven Development and achieving coverage goals.
 They should be called on whatever irrational behavior they are bold enough to display and impose upon others.
 Testing is not a religion and should not be practiced and promoted as one—but neither should it be persecuted like one.
 I do not think it’s useful to use the same extreme language, either in support of testing or against people who push it too hard, in addressing the core issue: What’s the best way to write automated tests for a particular piece of code?
 Polarizing the community into camps of religious fanatics and, by implication, those who are more enlightened and responsible—and intelligent, good-looking, better people, etc.—only serves to make rational, productive debate and positive change less achievable, as sides are taken, heels dig in, and invective impedes and erodes communication, critical thought, and mutual respect.
 Have we learned nothing from the current American political climate?

 In the end, my take on this article is that Dhanji has some interesting and valuable things to say about the applicability, effectiveness, and pitfalls of various testing approaches and their alternatives based on his personal experience.
 He speaks with some degree of authority about these things.
-I’m just frustrated and sad that his blog post resorts to sensational accusations and conclusions to present his theses, denigrating his fellow programmers and misrepresenting their intentions in the process, specifically of those who worked very hard to improve the overall productivity of Google engineering via increased adoption of automated testing—and who, by extension, made fundamental contributions to the continued success of the company as a whole.
+I’m just frustrated and sad that his blog post resorts to sensational accusations and conclusions to present his theses, denigrating his fellow programmers and misrepresenting their intentions in the process, specifically of those who worked very hard to improve the overall productivity of Google development via increased adoption of automated testing—and who, by extension, made fundamental contributions to the continued success of the company as a whole.

 It was one small detail of a recent Google+ post by Steve Yegge, a Googler who’s very well-known for his public “rants”—his word, not mine—that I stumbled upon late at night and completely by accident that provided the last straw which inspired this rant of my own.
 He and I have never met or otherwise communicated.